 The Board of Border to Coast is responsible for setting the strategic direction and objectives for Border to Coast to inform the annual strategic plan and budget for approval by the Shareholders.
-The Board has delegated the day-to-day management of Border to Coast in achieving these to the Border to Coast CEO, who in turn works with the Border to Coast Management Executive Team to deliver to the Partner Funds (as both investors and shareholders).
-The responsibilities of the Border to Coast Board and Management team Executive are considered further in section 5.
+The Board has delegated the day-to-day management of Border to Coast in achieving these to the Border to Coast CEO, who in turn works with the Border to Coast Executive to deliver to the Partner Funds (as both investors and shareholders).
+The responsibilities of the Border to Coast Board and Executive are considered further in section 5.